matthewvowels1/Shapley_Forest/README.md

 `class_ = 'lin', type_ = 'reg'` : sklearn.linear_model.LinearRegression

 The balancing either calls imblearns RF, or enables class weight balancing for logistic regression.
+Balancing also switches on StratifiedKFold (balanced kfold) for categorical problems.

 ## 2. Feed the Class some data.
 Once the class has been initialized up, we can feed it a DataFrame.
 Note that the variable names you used when initializing